tom-howard/com2009/docs/waffles/essentials.md

 ## :material-pen: Essential Exercise 4: Camera Image Resolution {#ex4}

-In Part 6 of the ROS Course we also explore how images can be reduced in size by *cropping* them, to make the data processing a bit quicker and easier.
+In Part 6 of Assignment #1 we also explore how images can be reduced in size by *cropping* them, to make the data processing a bit quicker and easier.
 We need to be aware of the original image size (i.e. *resolution*) however, in order to apply cropping techniques appropriately.

 As we learn in Part 6, it's possible to discover the resolution of each image that is published to the camera image topic by echoing the `height` and `width` parameters that are published as part of the image message interface (alongside the image data itself).
 We can of course do this now with `ros2 topic echo`, to determine the resolution of the camera images obtained on the real robot: